aditya9211/MNIST-Classification-with-NeuralNet/README.md

 **We have used the Backprop Algorithm for Training using the SGD Optimizer with Momentum .
   Applied PCA Dimensionality Reduction Technique to reduce the dimension to make dataset smaller, using 324 components to         retain 99.78% variance of input data images**

-`Need the Dataset that are for training in separate folder and one with test in other folder`
+`Need the Dataset that are for training and testing in one folder`

 *Run as :*

-`python mnist_nn.py  --train  '/home/......'  --test  '/home/.......'`
+`python mnist_nn.py  --path  '/home/......'